Accurate simulation of Antarctic landfast sea ice and its impacts

 Biography

-I graduated with a Bachelor’s degree in Computer Science and Automation Engineering from the Polytechnic University of Bari (Italy) in 2017.
-Following this, in 2019 I completed a joint European Master Program in Space Science and Technology at the Luleå University of Technology – Kiruna Space Campus (Sweden).
-During my time in Sweden I became fascinated by the icy landscapes around me, and wanted to contribute to their preservation by specializing in monitoring technologies such as satellite remote sensing.
+I hold a Bachelor's degree in Computer Science and Automation Engineering from the Polytechnic University of Bari - Italy, which I completed in 2017.
+I earned in 2019 a joint European Master’s degree in Space Science and Technology from the Luleå University of Technology – Kiruna Space Campus, Sweden.
+During my time in Sweden, I became deeply fascinated by the icy landscapes around me and felt a strong desire to contribute to their preservation by specialising in satellite remote sensing technologies.

-For my Master’s thesis I carried out a research project at the University of Tokyo to detect sea ice leads formation in the Arctic from space.
-The following years I worked again at UTokyo studying the land-fast ice in the Canadian Arctic using SAR observations from Sentinel-1 to assess its different stability regimes.
-I commenced my PhD at IMAS in 2022 where I am developing new techniques to detect supraglacial meltwater and its impact on Antarctic Ice shelves based on a combination of different datasets including SAR imagery.
+For my Master’s thesis, I conducted a research project at the University of Tokyo to detect Arctic sea ice leads from space.
+Following this, I returned to UTokyo to study land-fast ice in the Arctic using Sentinel-1 SAR imagery, aiming to assess its stability regimes.
+In 2022 I began my PhD at IMAS, developing innovative techniques to detect supraglacial meltwater and its impact on Antarctic ice shelves, utilizing a combination of different datasets with a particular focus on Sentinel-1.

 Understanding the ice-ocean interaction in Wilkes Land, Antarctica